-- □ A description of the premises where the dogs are being kept - □ A description of the facilities
+- A description of the premises where the dogs are being kept - □ A description of the facilities

-Questions ( ☑ The breed of dogs ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☑ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: ( What do you think local governments should take into account when considering a dog breeder application or renewal?
-The number of dogs being kept on the premises The breed of dogs Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: consen whethe og Act allows a dog registration officer from the local government, with the at of the owner or occupier, to enter and inspect premises to ascertainer a dog will be effectively confined on the premises.
-It is a condition of dog ation that a dog must be effectively confined to the premises in which it is ; !
-Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
-Yes No Unsure ; ; ; ; In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
-Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
-No Unsure In all cases.
-Should be part of the application process.
+Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: infringements or complaints about them 2.
+What do you think local governments should take into account when considering a dog breeder application or renewal? ☐ The number of dogs being kept on the premises ☐ The breed of dogs conse a dog Dog Act allows a dog registration officer from the local government, with the ent of the owner or occupier, to enter and inspect premises to ascertain whether will be effectively confined on the premises.
+It is a condition of dog registration dog must be effectively confined to the premises in which it is kept.
+3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
+Yes No Unsure 4.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? □ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No ⋈ Unsure Upon application, every year and where reasonable reason to suspect contravention of conditions of having a breeding licence or kennel